josh-works/intermediaterubycom/_posts/2021-05-03-sidekiq_background_jobs_for_beginners/2021-05-03-sidekiq_background_jobs_for_beginners.md

 Anyway, I'm content that I understand the basic difference between `Worker.perform_async` and `Worker.new.perform`, and next time I encounter an issue like this, I'll much more quickly wrap my head around it.

+I will be writing more resources like what you just read!
+Want to keep learning more about Ruby, Rails, and software development?
+Subscribe below:

+{% include newsletter.html %}

 ## Resources

  - [Turing Sidekiq lesson](https://github.com/turingschool/backend-curriculum-site/blob/gh-pages/module3/archive/lessons/background_workers.md)